noofficial/CallTime/README.md

 - Add donors with the **New donor** button, then fill in identity, contact, professional, and biography fields.
 Suggested asks, last gift notes, and tags help you organize follow-up plans.
+- Choose a **Donor type** (Individual, Business, or Campaign/PAC) to tailor the identity form.
+Organization records focus on the official name, while individual profiles emphasize first and last name matching in search.
 - Record detailed giving history by entering an election year, candidate, and contribution amount.
 Each entry is grouped automatically by year, so you can scan a donor’s past activity at a glance during call time.
+- Filter by "Candidates donated to" to match recipients from logged giving history.
+Current clients are excluded from this list so the dashboard focuses on external giving; visit the Contribution dashboard for client totals.
 - Upload photo URLs to quickly differentiate supporters or to surface visual cues for your candidate.
 - Use the JSON export button to create a portable backup of the current